ucsdanimeclub/animefest-next-site/README.md

 This component is only used in `pages/index.js`.
 It is used to place the Animefest landing image within the first Container in the page.

-#### index/programscarousel.js

-This component is only used in `pages/index.js`.
-This component reads `data/programs.json` and returns a Carousel.

 #### index/social.js

 This component is only used in `pages/index.js`.
 This component reads `data/socials.json` and returns a horizontal ListGroup of the social media icons.